 - If you need to get out of an uncomfortable or scary situation here are some things that you can try:

 - Remember that you are not obligated to do anything you do not want to do or be nice to someone who is scaring you or is making you uncomfortable.
 “I don’t want to” is always a good enough reason.
 Do what feels right to you and what you are comfortable with.

-- Have a code word with your friends or family so that if you don’t feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
+- Have a code word with your friends or family so if you do not feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
 Your friends or family can then come to get you or make up an excuse for you to leave.

-- If you do not want to hurt the person’s feelings it is better to lie and make up a reason to leave than to stay and be uncomfortable, scared, or worse.
+- Lie if you do not want to hurt the person’s feelings, as it is better to lie and make up a reason to leave than to stay and be uncomfortable, scared or worse.
 Some excuses you could use are: needing to take care of a friend or family member, not feeling well, having somewhere else that you need to be, etc.

 State of North Carolina Definitions of Rape, Sexual Assault, Domestic Violence and Stalking

 - Domestic violence means the commission of one or more of the following acts upon an aggrieved party or upon a minor child residing with or in the custody of the aggrieved party by a person with whom the aggrieved party has or has had a personal relationship, but does not include acts of self-defense:

 - Attempting to cause bodily injury, or intentionally causing bodily injury; or

 - Placing the aggrieved party or a member of the aggrieved party’s family or household in fear of imminent serious bodily injury or continued harassment, as defined in G.S.
 14-277.3A, that rises to such a level as to inflict substantial emotional distress; or

 - Committing any act defined in G.S.
 14-27.21 through G.S.
 14-27.33.